zalando-stups/documentation/components/taupage.rst

 **(optional, default: no ports open)**

 A map of all ports that have to be opened from the container.
-The key is the original port in your container and its value is the public server port to open.
+The key is the public server port to open and its value is the original port in your container.
+By default only TCP ports are opened.
+If you want to open UDP ports, you have to specify UDP protocol as a part of value or key:

+   ports:
+     8301: 8301  # open 8301 tcp port
+     8301/udp: 8301  # open 8301 udp port
+     8600: 8600/upd  # open 8600 udp port

 environment:
 ------------